SilencerTeam/Blind-Object-Detection-Direction/README.md

 # **EyeSite**
-Distance Measurement using open-cv and informing using audio.(for assistance of visually disabled people)
+Distance Measurement using Open-CV and informing using audio.(for assistance of visually disabled people)
 ## *1. Output :zipper_mouth_face:*
 Video of working of project.